Chapter 3 : III. Getting the Girl to the Ball

 But when James followed her intermittent glances at him, he saw that she knew as little as he did and was stumbling around scared just the same.

-But if he had written it, he would have put only one line: no one knew what they're doing.
+But if he had written it, he would have put only one line: no one knows what they're doing.

-Sometimes the worst pick-up line was the best.
-Sometimes the boy will get the girl, even when she was twenty thousand leagues under the sea out of his league, and sometimes he won't.
-Sometimes you had to make it up as you go along.
+Sometimes the worst pick-up line is the best.
+Sometimes the boy gets the girl, even when she's twenty thousand leagues under the sea out of his league, and sometimes he won't.
+Sometimes you have to make it up as you go along.

 At that moment, James threw out everything in his head and dug out what mattered.
 "We don't need to make this anything if you're not comfortable."
 He stopped clasping her hands so tightly and her slender fingers seemed to float above his.
 "But sometimes, I might want to kiss you.
 If you can bear with that, I can bear that I won't get that kiss.
 You're the best thing I've got, Ells.
 I just want you."

 He watched Ellian's stare change into one no short of pure, utter wonder as her smile broke through to her cheeks, wide and blinding.
 If he had a camera, he would have taken a picture of that moment, except Ellian hated having her photo taken, and the last frame would be something like trying to wrench the camera away from him.